What is cranial osteopathy?

 All osteopaths complete five years of full-time university training.
 This training covers osteopathic philosophy and technique, anatomy, physiology, pathology and general medical and orthopaedic diagnosis.

 After graduating from university, a cranial osteopath will complete various courses in the area of ‘osteopathy in the cranial field’ or ‘biodynamics in the cranial field’ to give them the skills to diagnose and treat using cranial osteopathy.

 What can a cranial osteopath treat?

 Cranial osteopaths treat muscles, ligaments, tendons, fascia, and the nervous and circulatory systems to facilitate change.
 Our osteopaths have observed that cranial osteopathy can assists in the treatment of the following:

 - Headaches and Migraines

-- Pregnancy related complaints
+- Pregnancy related aches and pain

 - Sciatica and leg pain